Mindless stress or emotional eating.

-If you think about the intensity of the emotion, like a little anticipatory anxiety when you’re at week two of a new job.
-Just a little, enough to keep you on your toes, versus intense anxiety when you’re about to give a pitch to a venture capital team for several million dollars.
-Intensity of emotion about an unknown situation like your first day on the job can be consuming.
+Suppose you think about the intensity of the emotion, like a little anticipatory anxiety, when you’re in week two of a new job.
+Just a little, enough to keep you on your toes versus intense anxiety when you’re about to give a pitch to a venture capital team for several million dollars.
+The intensity of emotion about an unknown situation, like your first day on the job, can be consuming.

-If you lump these experiences into one, as if they are the same, you short-change the relationship you have with yourself.
+If you lump these experiences into one, as if they are the same, you short-change your relationship with yourself.

 Lots of people do this every day.

-In the attempt to get past difficult emotions, you may dismiss them as if they are nothing and in return you miss the possibility to care for yourself in a truly meaningful way.
+In the attempt to get past difficult emotions, you may dismiss them as if they are nothing, and in return, you miss the possibility of caring for yourself in a significant way.

 How to apply “feelings identification” to decrease stress or emotional eating.

-Depending on your experience with a particular emotion and the intensity you experience of it you’ll need options.
-A variety of coping skills to work your way through the emotional experience helps a lot.
+Depending on your experience with a particular emotion and the intensity you experience of it, you’ll need options.
+A variety of coping skills to work through the emotional experience helps a lot.
 You can get to the other side of your emotions faster and that’s what builds emotional awareness.

 Think of this like any new skill you learn.
-Riding a bike at first is shaky and usually involves losing your balance and falling off and trying again.
-With each round of trial and error you learn more.
+Riding a bike at first is shaky and usually involves losing your balance, falling off, and trying again.
+With each round of trial and error, you learn more.
 Your mind and body become experienced in bike riding and you know more about how to stay balanced.

-They are necessary steps, which help you learn what not to do, so you learn what works – faster.
+They are necessary steps that help you learn what not to do so you learn what works – faster.

-If you try a coping skill that doesn’t fit the emotion, meaning, it doesn’t help decrease the intensity it’s okay.
+If you try a coping skill that doesn’t fit the emotion, meaning it doesn’t help decrease the intensity, it’s okay.
 Try the next idea – it may be the one that helps!
-To make it easier and hopefully faster, I have a process for you to try.
+I have a process for you to try to make it easier and hopefully faster.

-The SILK process, can be very helpful to help you get the clarity you need.
+The SILK process can be very helpful in getting you the clarity you need.